ssciwr/BioStructureHub/docs/tutorials.md

 ![Screenshot](images/tutorial/bwVisu_CPU.png)
 <!--{: style="height:500px;width:750px"}-->

+Click on "Launch".
+This will bring you to a new screen showing your interactive sessions.
+Wait for your session to be ready, then click on "Connect to Jupyter".
+This brings you into a JupyterLab environment.

 Upload the notebooks in (link) by clicking on the upload button:

 ![Screenshot](images/tutorial/bwVisu_upload.png){: style="height:111px;width:444px"}

 After the upload, you can see the notebooks in the file browser on the left.

-Upload the alphafold parameters to a directory in your home, such as `/af3models`.
+The alphafold parameters need to be uploaded as well.
+After registration as shown above, you will receive a download link (takes about three days).
+The parameter file is zipped as `af3.bin.zst`.
+Unpack the file to obtain `af3.bin`.
+This file then needs to be uploaded to a directory in your home, such as `/af3models`.

 ![Screenshot](images/tutorial/bwVisu_Afold_params.png){: style="height:95px;width:268px"}